hasura/3factor/README.md

 your datastore and event-queues.
 Making your business logic asynchronous requires a proportional investment in your realtime GraphQL API to allow the end-user app to consume asynchronous information easily.

-An interesting sidenote: A 3factor app is analogous to the [redux](https://redux.js.org/) dataflow model on a react app, but applied to the fullstack.
+An interesting sidenote: A 3factor app's architecture is analogous to the [redux](https://redux.js.org/) dataflow model on a react app, but applied to the fullstack.

+##### Comparison to 12factor.net:
+The 3factor name is inspired from 12factor.net.
+12factor.net, created 7 years ago by the folks at Heroku, is a guide/methodology for creating isolated, portable microservices for modern cloud platforms.
+Although the name is similar, 3factor.app is actually an architectural pattern.